 Judy has done genealogical and historical research for numerous television shows and documentaries.
 Her work has appeared on Who Do You Think You Are?, Finding Your Roots, Genealogy Roadshow, The Dead Files, and Killer Profile.

 - Who Do You Think You Are?
 (TLC) traces the roots of celebrities who travel around the world on a genealogical adventure.
-To date, Judy has contributed to numerous episodes as a genealogical researcher and translator, and has appeared on camera in one episode.
-For three of those episodes, she worked as a French translator.
+Judy has contributed to numerous episodes as a genealogical researcher and translator, and has appeared on camera in one episode.

 - Finding Your Roots (PBS) also explores the family history of celebrities and public figures.
 Host Henry Louis Gates, Jr., presents the findings of a team of researchers to the guest.
-Judy has conducted research for three episodes, one of which has aired.
+Judy has conducted research for several episodes.

 - Genealogy Roadshow (PBS) answers genealogical questions posed by every day people.
 In preparation for Season 2, Judy worked with the principal genealogists to obtain numerous Louisiana records that were featured on camera.
 Judy was also among the experts present at the filming of the two New Orleans episodes in 2014.

-- In 2014, Judy co-hosted the first eleven episodes of a Baton Rouge genealogy show called Roots of Faith: Ancestry.
-She is currently working with co-host Renee Richard on new episodes scheduled to air in 2016.
+- From 2014-2017, Judy co-hosted numerous episodes of a Baton Rouge genealogy show called Roots of Faith: Ancestry.
 Episodes can be viewed here.

-- In 2012, Judy was a guest of Bernice Bennett on her BlogTalkRadio show, Research at the National Archives and Beyond.
-Her interview, Genealogy Resources in Louisiana with Judy Riffel, can be heard here, and the 2016 interview here.
+- In 2012 and 2016, Judy was a guest of Bernice Bennett on her BlogTalkRadio show, Research at the National Archives and Beyond.
+Her 2012 interview, Genealogy Resources in Louisiana with Judy Riffel, can be heard here, and the 2016 interview here.